1982 Philippine barangay elections

 Barangay elections were held for the first time in the country's 42,000 barangays for the positions of barangay captains and six councilors on May 17, 1982 following the Batas Pambansa Blg.
 222 or the Barangay Election Act of 1982.

+Background

+Batas Pambansa Blg.
+222, approved on March 25, 1982, provided for the election in each barangay of a Punong Barangay (barangay captain) as presiding officer of the Sangguniang Barangay, and six Kagawad (barangay councilmen) to constitute the members of the council, to be held on May 17.
+As stated, the term of office of these officials should be six years, beginning on June 7.
+The campaign period was set on May 1–15.

 Barangay officials

 A barangay is led and governed by its barangay officials.
 The barangay officials are considered as a Local Government Unit (LGU) same as the Provincial and the Municipal Government.
-It is composed of a Punong Barangay, seven Barangay Councils or Barangay Kagawad.
+It is composed of a Punong Barangay, seven Barangay Councilors or Barangay Kagawad.
 Thus, there are eight members of the Legislative Council in a barangay.
 Each member has its own respective committee where they are Chairmen of those committees.
 There are three appointed members of each committee.